smcpeak/factorio-smart-cannon-shells/README.md

 Introduction
 ============
-SmartCannonShells is a mod for [Factorio](https://wiki.factorio.com/).
+Smart Cannon Shells is a mod for [Factorio](https://wiki.factorio.com/).
 It adds four new kinds of cannon shells: ordinary, explosive, uranium, and explosive uranium.
 Unlike their vanilla counterparts, they pass through allies.